larryknaebelobsidian/kingdom/Proposition 198. This doctrine of the Kingdom confirms the credibility and inspiration of the Word of God..md

 >He in virtue of His divinity has Pre-Existence, (John 8:58; 13:3, etc.);
 >He is the Preserver (Col. 1:17; Heb.
 1:3, etc.);
 >He is worthy of worship (John 5:23; Phil.
 2:10; Heb.
 1:6; Ps.
 72:15, 17; Rev. 5:8-13, etc.), etc.
->Thus to qualify Him to act in the capacity of a Theocratic King, everything essential to God is fully ascribed to, and possessed in its fulness by Him.
-Admitting then the simple record as given, we have the very Person described whom the Plan contemplates as the One suitable to act as the ‘predetermined Theocratic King.
+>Thus to qualify Him to act in the capacity of *a Theocratic King*, everything essential to God is fully ascribed to, and possessed in its fulness by Him.
+Admitting then the simple record as given, we have *the very Person described* whom the Plan contemplates as the One suitable to act as *the predetermined Theocratic King*.
 >p.
 478-479 Vol. 3 Prop.
 198 Obs.
 5 slightly reformatted

 >All that we assert at this stage is, that thus far there is *no discrepancy* between the Plan proposed and the great leading Agency by which it is to be accomplished.
 >p.
 479 Vol. 3 Prop.
 198 Obs.
 5

->let reason decide whether such a Being, as we find described in Jesus Christ, is not indispensable to carry out the Plan as given.
+>... let reason decide whether such a Being, as we find described in Jesus Christ, is not indispensable to carry out the Plan as given.
 >p.
 479 Vol. 3 Prop.
 198 Obs.
 5
 ### Requires Supernatural Power

 #### The Death of Jesus